 This is a must-see for your Japan Bucket List!
 I’d never heard of ‘torii’ before my visit to Japan but once you visit you simply can’t forget them.
 A torii is a traditional Japanese shrine gate.
 They come in various sizes and most of them are painted bright orange.
 For me, the bright orange torii vividly sticks in my mind.
 Every time I saw one I couldn’t help but click away with my camera, as was everyone else including the Japanese of course!

 My favourite was the famous Fushimi-Inari in Kyoto.
-The torii winds up the mountain side taking you on a magical walk exploring the mini shrines on route.
+The torii winds up the mountainside taking you on a magical walk exploring the mini shrines on the route.
 I also loved the torii on Mijajima Island (UNESCO World Heritage Site).
-At low tide you can walk underneath the magnificent structure and high tide it becomes a beautiful floating torii.
+At low tide, you can walk underneath the magnificent structure and high tide it becomes a beautiful floating torii.

 Becky’s Tip – If you’re visiting Fushimi-Inari in Kyoto after 5 pm is a great time to visit, you miss the crowds and dusk is a great time for photos.

 Experiencing my very first pod (aka Capsule Hotel)

 I think I’m one of those people who just get excited over little things.
 For me, every part of staying in the capsule hotel was so exciting.
 I was exploring the hotel with a permanent grin on my face and clicking away with the camera.

 Read about my experience: What it’s like sleeping in a Capsule Hotel

 All the bars in Japan are mini size